-If you decide not to breastfeed, rest assured that formulas give your baby adequate nutrition.
+If you decide not to breastfeed, it’s good to know that formulas give your baby adequate nutrition.
 And if you need to supplement breastmilk with formula, it doesn’t mean that breastfeeding has to stop completely.

 How long to feed your baby breastmilk

-It’s recommended that you breastfeed exclusively until you introduce solid foods when your baby starts showing signs she’s ready, which usually happens around six months.
+It’s recommended that you breastfeed exclusively until you introduce solid foods when your baby starts showing signs that they’re ready.
+This usually happens around six months.
 It’s around this time that babies start to need extra nutrients for growth and development.

 Your baby needs only small amounts of food for the first few months of solids, and breastmilk is still baby’s main source of nutrition.
 Once you introduce solids, it’s best for your baby if you keep breastfeeding along with giving your baby solids until your baby is at least 12 months old.